 They become significant – and therefore fall under the ECB’s direct supervision – only if they fulfil at least one of the criteria set out in the Single Supervisory Mechanism (SSM) Regulation.
 Follow the links below to find out more about these criteria.

-LSIs are supervised by their national supervisors, under the oversight of the ECB, whereas significant institutions are directly supervised by the ECB.
+LSIs are directly supervised by their respective NCAs and indirectly supervised by the ECB, whereas significant institutions (SIs) are directly supervised by the ECB.

 To see whether a bank is classified as an SI or an LSI – and therefore who supervises it – you can consult the ECB’s list of supervised entities.
 The ECB reviews the significance of every bank at least once a year.

 How is proportionality reflected in supervision?

 The principle of proportionality ensures that the supervisor’s expectations and requirements correspond to the size, systemic importance and risk profile of the banks under supervision, and that supervisory resources are efficiently allocated.